Enterprise applications is a hot topic among mobile software developers who are looking to make money off the expanding

 "The whole handset could become the workflow for an entire company.
-The real opportunity is the enterprise," said Rich Miner, co-founder of Google's Android operating system and current partner at
+The real opportunity is the enterprise," said Rich Miner, co-founder of Google's Android operating system and current partner at Google Ventures Miner was participating in a panel discussion entitled Opportunities in Mobile Applications, which was hosted by the Boston chapter of Mobile Monday and MIT's Mobile Club.

 Mike Baker (CEO of DataXu and formerly VP of Nokia Interactive) moderated the panel, which also featured Chuck Goldman (CEO of Apperian), Walt Doyle (CEO of uLocate), Ted Morgan (CEO of Skyhook Wireless) and Jeremy Wright (Global Director of Brand Solutions, Nokia).